 Make a beeline for the fortress, Castillo de San Jorge, which is located directly underneath Triana Market.

-There’s not much to it but it does have a small museum that’s one of the lesser-known free things to do in Seville.
+There’s not much to it but it does have a small museum that’s one of the lesser-known spots in Seville.

 Another one of my favourite places to visit in Seville, the Palacio de las Duenas is a historical palace in Seville’s old town.